Alert: The following services will be unavailable on Saturday, January 5, 2013 from 12 a.m. (midnight) to 6 a.m. CST due to system maintenance.

 - You do not have a Wisconsin commercial driver license (CDL).

 - You are under the age of 18.

-Please allow adequate time for your driver record to be updated.
-Although most certificates are added to the record in two to three business days, it may take up to 10 business days for this process to complete.
+Although most certificates are added to the record in two to three business days, it may take up to 10 business days to complete this process.

 Reminders for CDL operators

-You are required to keep your current physical address on file with the DMV.
-Failure to update your address in a timely manner can result in a delay when receiving correspondence from the DMV.
+Keep your current physical address on file with the DMV.
+Failure to do so can result in a delay when receiving correspondence from the DMV.
 If you need to update your address, please visit your local DMV service center to apply for a duplicate driver license.